RauanCaracciolo/TitanicClassifier/README.md

 ![image](https://github.com/user-attachments/assets/ab01d338-285b-4cd8-86b6-e6243d101568)

-<h5>Finally, for good measures, we will suflle the data and the dataset is ready to be used.
-Remeber to treat the train set and the test set!</h5>
+<h5>Finally, for good measures, we will suflle the data and the dataset is ready to be used.</h5>

 <h4>Shuffled set.</h4>

 ![image](https://github.com/user-attachments/assets/34395fdd-2020-42ba-8d02-ca5f6e2fdb2f)

-<h6>💭 🤔 For the curious, in this specific project, i get the train and test sets already separeted, but in most sets you find, you will need to separate them.
-The standart is giving 80% from the set to train and 20% of the set to test.
-This is important because you need to present new information to the model and compare the resposes they give to the anserws you expect to evaluate it.</h6>